romilly/rareblog-examples/README.md

 There will be adapters for testing, for guizero, and for a variety of OLED and TFT displays that the Pico can drive.

-The Display interface borrows heavily from Pimoroni's PicoGraphics, so it should be easy to use this package with products like the Pimoroni Pico Explorer, mono OLED, GFX pack and friends.
+The Display interface borrows heavily from Pimoroni's [Micropyhon PicoGraphics Library](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/picographics), so it should be easy to use this package with products like the Pimoroni Pico Explorer, mono OLED, GFX pack and friends.